Fatty liver disease life insurance

 This is so insurers can see whether the virus progresses into a chronic stage.

-If you’ve made a full recovery from hepatitis B, it’s likely that you’ll be able to secure cover on standard terms.
+If you’ve made a full recovery from hepatitis B, you may be able to secure cover on standard terms.

 If there’s any lasting damage to your liver as a result of the virus and/or you require continuous treatment, your application may need to undergo manual underwriting and your premiums may be increased due to the increased risk.